Generalized quantum Chernoff bound: Introduction

-\paragraph{Summary of main results.} We establish a generalized quantum Chernoff bound for the discrimination of multiple sets of quantum states, allowing for arbitrary correlations and composite hypotheses.
-Specifically, we consider the task of distinguishing whether a quantum system is prepared in a state from one of several convex, compact sets of quantum states, each of which may exhibit arbitrary correlations and need not possess an i.i.d.\ structure.
-In Theorems~\ref{thm: chernoff bound for multiple sets} and~\ref{thm: chernoff bound for two sets}, we show that, under the assumption of stability under tensor product, the optimal asymptotic error exponent for discrimination is given by the regularized Chernoff divergence between the sets.
-These results extend the classical and quantum Chernoff bounds to the general setting of composite and correlated hypotheses, unifying and generalizing several previously known results as special cases.
-Furthermore, we provide an explicit characterization of the optimal measurement for binary composite hypotheses in Theorem~\ref{thm: optimal test for hypothesis testing}.
-Finally, in Theorem~\ref{thm: maximum overlap with free states}, we provide an operational interpretation of the maximum overlap between a pure state and a set of free states—a quantity that frequently arises in quantum resource theory—as the optimal error exponent in symmetric hypothesis testing.
-This, in turn, also yields explicit examples where the quantum Chernoff divergence between sets of quantum states is not additive, thereby highlighting the necessity of its regularization.
+\paragraph{Summary of main results.} \begin{itemize} \item (\emph{Chernoff bounds:}) We establish generalized quantum Chernoff bounds for the discrimination of multiple sets of quantum states.
+Specifically, Theorem~\ref{thm: chernoff bound for two sets} (for binary hypotheses) and Theorem~\ref{thm: chernoff bound for multiple sets} (for multiple hypotheses) demonstrate that, under the assumptions of convexity and stability under tensor product, the optimal error exponent is exactly characterized by the regularized Chernoff divergence between the sets.
+These results unify and extend the classical and quantum Chernoff bounds to the general setting of composite and correlated hypotheses, encompassing several previously known results as special cases. \item (\emph{Optimal tests:}) In Theorem~\ref{thm: Pemin minimax multiple}, we show that discriminating between sets of quantum states is no harder than discriminating between their most difficult elements, in terms of error probability.
+This minimax characterization guarantees the existence of an optimal state-agnostic test that achieves the minimum error probability for all states in the sets, matching the performance of the optimal state-dependent test for the hardest pair of states.
+Furthermore, Theorem~\ref{thm: optimal test for hypothesis testing} provides an explicit construction of the optimal state-agnostic test via the Holevo-Helstrom test in the binary composite hypothesis setting. \item (\emph{Operational interpretation:}) Theorem~\ref{thm: maximum overlap with free states} provides an operational interpretation of the maximum overlap between a pure state and a set of free states, a quantity that frequently arises in quantum resource theories, as the optimal error exponent in symmetric hypothesis testing, justifying the overlap as a meaningful measure of distinguishability in this context. \end{itemize}